akelloai/akello/README.md

 ## Services

+### Insights
+* Data visualization

+#### Classification
+* Determine which treatments are effective for patient populations
+* Scan EHR systems to review and classify patients that are likely to have a condition

-### Predictive Analytics
+#### Predictive
 * Identify patients that are at risk of not showing up for their next appointment
-* Scan EHR systems to review and classify patients that are likely to have a condition
-* Determine which treatments are effective for patient populations

 ### Screening
 The screening service helps developers build engaging patient experience to collect screening information.
 We do this by implementing a deterministic model designed for healthcare applications.